Triathlon at the 2018 Summer Youth Olympics

 Triathlon at the 2018 Summer Youth Olympics was held from 7 to 11 October.
 The events took place at Parque Tres de Febrero in Buenos Aires, Argentina.

 Qualification

-Each National Olympic Committee (NOC) can enter a maximum of 2 competitors, 1 per each gender.
+Each National Olympic Committee (NOC) could enter a maximum of 2 competitors, 1 per each gender.
 As hosts, Argentina was given the maximum quota and a further 4, 2 in each gender was decided by the Tripartite Commission.
-The remaining 58 places shall be decided by qualification events, namely five continental qualification tournaments.
+The remaining 58 places were to be decided by qualification events, namely five continental qualification tournaments.

 To be eligible to participate at the Youth Olympics athletes must have been born between 1 January 2001 and 31 December 2002.